-4. Temperature Controller and Air Probe
+2. Temperature Controller and Air Probe Location

-- The temperature controller can be mounted either inside or outside the wine cellar, but the air probe must be located inside the wine cellar or the return duct. - The air probe shall be located in the wine cellar 5 ft above the floor or the air return area, but it shall not be located in the air supply area or other areas where air is not circulated. - Air probe can be pulled out of the temperature controller up to 5 ft.
-If additional wires are necessary, 18 gauge wires may be used to extend the air probe. - If the air probe is installed in a return duct, the evaporator fans shall be running at all times.
-Meanwhile due to the temperature differential the air probe calibration should be done to maintain the proper wine cellar temperature.
+- 1) The temperature controller can be mounted either inside or outside the wine cellar, but the air probe must be located inside the wine cellar or the return duct. - 2) The air probe shall be located in the wine cellar 5 ft above the floor or the air return area, but it shall not be located in the air supply area or other areas where air is not circulated. - 3) Air probe can be pulled out of the temperature controller up to 5 ft.
+If additional wires are necessary, 18 gauge wires may be used to extend the air probe.